A Global Assessment of Air Pollution and Cardiopulmonary Disease

-PURE-AIR is a recently funded NIH study that is examining the associations between household and outdoor air pollution and cardiovascular and respiratory disease within the Prospective Urban and Rural Epidemiological (PURE) study.
+PURE-AIR is a NIH funded study (DP5OD019850) that is examining the associations between household and outdoor air pollution and cardiovascular and respiratory disease within the Prospective Urban and Rural Epidemiological (PURE) study.

 The Global Burden of Disease (GBD) 2010 project estimated that 3.2 million deaths and 3.1% of disability-adjusted life-years (DALYs) are attributable to outdoor air pollution and 3.5 million deaths and 4.5% of DALYS to household air pollution annually.
 This places exposure to air pollution as the leading environmental risk factor and among the most important modifiable risk factors for global disease burden.